 BROADWAY NSW 2007

-- Are in writing and sent to us at the address above;
+- It is in writing and sent to us at the address above;

-- Clearly state you are requesting information under the Government Information (Public Access) Act 2009 (NSW);
+- Clearly states you are requesting information under the Government Information (Public Access) Act 2009 (NSW);

-- Have a return postal address as the address for correspondence; and
+- Has a return postal or email address as the address for correspondence; and

-- Include as much specific information as necessary to enable us to identify the information you are asking for.
+- Includes such information as is reasonably necessary to enable us to identify the information you are asking for.

-If your application does not include these five things, it will be invalid and will not be processed.
-If that happens, however, we will let you know and we will help you, if possible, by explaining how you can make a valid application.
+If your application does not include these five things, it will be invalid and processing cannot commence.
+If that happens, however, we will write back to tell you within five working days and we will help you by explaining how you can make a valid application.

 The application fee for making an access application is $30.
 Processing charges can also be imposed at the rate of $30 per hour.
 In some circumstances an advance deposit can be required.
 We will let you know in writing if that applies to your application.